 The Vice President, in the absence of the President, shall assume all duties of the President.
 The Vice President is responsible for educational components/materials to be presented at each Board meeting.

 c.
 Secretary

-The Secretary, or delegate, shall keep minutes of all Board meetings, record attendance, and record a roll call on all votes.
-The Secretary shall perform all other clerical duties as may be assigned by the Board.
+The Secretary shall certify, by signature, all Board documents.
+The Secretary shall also perform all other clerical duties as may be assigned by the Board.

 d.
 Treasurer